 We’ll finish off our top 10 list with a more unusual choice, the Road Trip app.
 Now, this app might not be the most music-focused one on the list, but it does a very important job, and we’re sure every band will find it invaluable.

 The Road Trip app is designed to help you keep track of expenses while you’re on the road – perfect when you set off on your first tour!
 You can also use the Road Trip app to help you plan the most efficient route and can even compare costs with it.
 It’s available for both Apple and Android devices and costs £6.99.

 If your band is already on the road to success, then maybe it’s time you downloaded Spotify for Artists.
 For those of you with music uploaded to the popular streaming site, it features a variety of tools to help you better understand your audience, and you can easily manage your artist profile from your phone.

 Available on both iOS and Android, you’ll be able to see your listening figures, celebrate milestones, put together playlists, and more.

 At WeJam we’re all about bringing people together in real life to enjoy making music in the same physical location.
 Whilst we’ve thought a lot about creating an app, we would much rather focus on providing the authentic experience that comes from being in a real music studio playing on proper instruments.

 Technology is super important and can massively improve the way we learn and play, but it’s also fun to turn our phones off every now and then and jam!

 So if you’re looking to experiment with new music-making tools, why not give WeJam a try instead?
-Whatever your musical ability it’s a great way to socialise with friends and experience being in a rock band.
-To learn more about the WeJam experience head over to our homepage to find out more.
+Whatever your musical ability, it’s a great way to socialize with friends and experience being in a rock band.
+To learn more about the WeJam experience, head over to our homepage to find out more.